sexmastercc/Cloudflare-AI/README.md

 # Cloudflare LLaMa Worker AI Chatbot

 This project is a POC and a pretty basic (but will be updated!) way of creating your own chatbot using cloudflares new and 100% free (No KYC or credit card!) way to create an AI chatbot with a simple UI.
+Due to this feature being in beta it may be hard to keep up with the newest updates so make sure your API is up to date with the newest code.
+This is NOT for production use.

 ## Steps